Fukuro192/hidden-code-web-site/README.md

 learn more [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link).

-After 5 seconds, you will be redirected to a [youtube video with a guy that can't stop playing code while there's an earthquaque](https://www.youtube.com/watch?v=L1GeSlydcrM).
+After 5 seconds, you will be redirected to a [youtube video with a guy that can't stop playing CoD while there's an earthquaque](https://www.youtube.com/watch?v=L1GeSlydcrM).

 ## run